guilzee/PowerBIMagic/VaccineAdverseEvents/README.md

 # **Behind the Shots: Exploring Vaccine Adverse Events with Data**

-Ever wondered what vaccine adverse event data can tell us about safety trends and outcomes?
-Using the **CDC WONDER database**, I built a **Power BI dashboard** to break down years of vaccine-related reports into clear, actionable insights.
+Ever wonder what vaccine adverse event data can tell us about safety trends and outcomes?
+Using the CDC WONDER database, I built a Power BI dashboard to break down years of vaccine-related reports into clear, actionable insights.

 This README takes you behind the scenes to show how it all came together—from raw data to polished visuals—and what the numbers are saying.